madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/what-is-an-automated-workflow-template.md

 ---
-title: Automated Workflow Templates Explained
+title: What is an Automated Workflow Template
 description: Learn what an automated proofing workflow template is and how proof users can benefit from templates.
 Start planning which templates to create.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8829
 ---
-# Introduction to automated workflow templates
+# What is an automated workflow template?

 In this video, you will learn: